shin-ts/Reekpie/README.md

 Channels:      2
 ```

-<sup>^ You use this to re-construct the audio properly.
-Ignore the 'Compression' field as it’s only informal purposes.</sup>
+<sup>^ This information is required to reconstruct the audio, ignore 'Compression' as it’s informal only.</sup>

 > #### Limitations
 > - **Compression**: ['brotli'][2] or ['zstd'][3] or ['lzma'][4] or no compression at all.